Web Triggers API - Getting Started

 Before continuing with this guide, please make sure you have reviewed the Signagelive Platform Services Getting Started guide, to make sure the Web Triggers API is the correct API for your purpose.

-To interact with the Network API you will be provided with credentials for your Application.
+To interact with the Web Triggers API you will be provided with credentials for your Application.
 To request these credentials, please sign up for access.

 The Web Triggers API is designed to allow you to be able to trigger an interrupt which has been published to a single or group of players through Signagelive remotely.